MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 Backend release to improve experience to some of our users.

 - When Downloading User Logs in zip format, the file name for each log includes a reference to the source and destination directories, but not of more relevant information to the user.
 This is now improved by changing the structure of individual file names to be: `{endDate}_{sourcePath}_{txid}.moverlog.{extension}`.
-This makes the files behave better when sorting them as they are prefixed by the transaction end date.
+This makes the files behave better when sorting them as they're prefixed by the transaction end date.
 As well, the source path is now cleaned up to only show more relevant parts.
-Reference to the destination directory is not included anymore as it tends to be irrelevant when the source directory is already included.
+Reference to the destination directory isn't included anymore as it tends to be irrelevant when the source directory is already included.
 - When duplicating a schedule in the Migration Manager view, certain schedules were failing with "Failed to duplicate `N` schedules", where `N` is the number of failed schedules.
 This is now fixed and the user is able to duplicate all schedules.

 ## Backend v1.15.9 (May 7, 2020)

 A backend release went out addressing a customer concern about 0-byte files into Office 365, and with many more enhancements that don't currently have a direct user impact but will enable future improvements for our end users.

-- Migrations going into Office 365 will not skip 0-byte file anymore and will be successfully transferred to the destination.
+- Migrations going into Office 365 won't skip 0-byte file anymore and will be successfully transferred to the destination.
 However, migrations going into OneDrive Consumer or OneDrive for Business (Single User) will still skip 0-byte files as those services still restrict non-administrator transfers from creating zero-byte files.

 ## Frontend v1.15.3 (May 1, 2020)